-Examples of approaches that NSPT has to offer:
+Examples of psychotherapy approaches that NSPT has to offer:

 - Cognitive Behavioral Therapy

 - Cognitive behavioral therapy focuses on the child’s thoughts, feelings and behaviors.
 During a session where CBT is used the therapist will work with a person to uncover unhealthy patterns of thought and how they may be causing self-destructive behaviors and beliefs.
-New coping skills will also be worked upon and discussed various ways to utilize them.
+New coping skills will be identified with ways to implement them.

 - Dialectical Behavior Therapy

 - DBT emphasizes validation of feelings and behaviors instead of struggling with them.
-Having a child come to terms with uncomfortable feelings it will allow the child to push past what is blocking them and allow them to make the necessary change.
+Having a child come to terms with uncomfortable feelings will allow him or her to push past what is blocking them and allow them to make the necessary change.

 - Play Therapy

-- Play therapy uses play to communicate with and help people, especially children, to prevent or resolve psychosocial challenges.
-This technique often is utilized with small children in which talk therapy who not be warranted.
-The objects and patterns of play, can be used to understand the underlying rationale for behavior both inside and outside of therapy session.
+- Play therapy uses play to communicate with and help people, especially children, to prevent or resolve psycho-social challenges.
+This technique is often utilized with small children in which talk therapy is not a possibility.
+The objects and patterns of play can be used to understand the underlying rationale for behavior, both inside and outside of therapy session.

 - Art and other creative forms of therapy

-- Through creating art and reflecting on the processes, children can increase awareness of self and others cope with symptoms, stress and traumatic experiences; enhance cognitive abilities;
+- Through creating art and reflecting on the processes, children can increase awareness and the ability to cope with symptoms, stress and traumatic experiences.